ijbd/CoalPlants/README.md

 2/23/2021-3/1/2021
 > Found a large numbers of plants without emissions data.
 Switched to eGRID emissions data, which has a larger number of plants, but found the same issue. **Solution:** Filtered out renewable plants.
 After applying that filter, the script produced valid marginal health costs for 2881 of 3372 conventional (fossil fuel) plants.

+3/11/2021-3/12/2021
+> Some basic updates to maintain consistency with coal plants modular.
+Return pandas DataFrame and accept pandas Series of plant codes (numpy array still accepted).

 ## Interface

 This module is used for processing and accessing marginal health costs ($/MWh) for power plants across the United States.
 Running `easiur.py` will generate the `marginalHealthCosts.csv` which holds the desired plant-level marginal health cost data. **This has already been done for you.** The public interface of this module should consist of only the `getMarginalHealthCosts` function.

 `getMarginalHealthCosts` will return health damages per conventional generation ($/MWh) for given ORIS plant codes.
 The input should be a numpy array with valid plant codes for coal, natural-gas, or petroleum generators.
 This function returns a pandas dataframe indexed by the plant code with marginal health costs.
 Invalid plant codes, or plant codes for which data is missing, are returned with `np.nan` values in the dataframe.
-To instead return a parallel numpy array, use the `asarray` indicator.

 ### Example: